eginwong/course-notes/backend/nodejs/open-js-certification-prep-jsnsd.md

 - blacklist/whitelist IPs and methods
 - know how to call requests within a request
 - know and understand how to display errors and status codes
-- know how to validate input
+- know how to validate inputodel